Akshat3960/chaturat-uc.github.io/projects/project1/Readme.md

 ### General Requirements

 Firstly, I created a simple webpage using HTML in which I have included my headshot,name,contact information,background,education,experiences and skills and a link to the waph page introducing the web application programming and hacking course.
+I included a "Show email" button in it as well as a link to my linkedin Profile in the webpage.

 Here is the code for it -
 ```